 Smoke-tisserie Prime RibSteven Raichlen

-Prime rib may be the most expensive hunk of meat you ever invested.
+Prime rib may be the most expensive hunk of meat you’ve ever invested in.
 Surprisingly, preparing it is monastically simple.
 This recipe uses two live-fire cooking techniques, smoke-tisserie roasting and direct grilling over a wood fire.
 The wow power is off the charts and the taste is out of this world.

 I’ve been spit-roasting prime rib as the English do their roast beef for decades.
 The idea of smoking a prime rib came to me while I was preparing for my show, Project Smoke.
 The combination of the sanguine beef, the salt, the seasonings, the fat, and the smoke flavor — it’s off the charts incredible.